jiahuixyz/funeditor/README.md

 A simple text editor which implements the basic functions of most text editors:

-- copy, paste, cut, undo, redo, auto wrap line, find, replace, zoom in, zoom out, new file, save file, close file, toolbar, status bar and other functions.
+- copy, paste, cut, undo, redo, auto wrap line, find, replace, zoom in, zoom out, new file, save file, close file, toolbar, status bar, etc.
 - shortcut keys for various common functions

 ## How to use